OpenRiskNet/example-java-servlet/openshift/templates/README.md

 In the examples below $PATH\_TO\_REPO would either be the rull or relative path to your local copy or something like: https://raw.githubusercontent.com/OpenRiskNet/example-java-servlet/master/

-For simplicity these examplea ssume you are working in an empty, disposable project.
-At various stages we delte EVEYTHING from the project so that we can start from fresh using this:
+For simplicity these examples assume you are working in an empty, disposable project.
+At various stages we delete EVEYTHING from the project so that we can start from fresh using this:

 ```sh
 $ oc delete all --all